your5e/5e-srd-markdown/README.md

     - Markdown doesn't support multiple header rows as used in class tables, so they have been compressed to one row.
+    - added "Traits" header in statblocks to create a clarity separator between the list of skills/senses/CR etc and the list of traits
     - fixed "Components" typo in Contagion
-    - added "Traits" header in statblocks to create a clarity separator between the list of skills/senses/CR etc and the list of traits
+    - changed "Petrifying Gaze" to be bold italics for consistency

 ## Workflow for breaking the whole SRD into sections